 Dr. Graeme Warren, UCD School of Archaeology, Newman Building, University College, Dublin Belfield, Dublin 4, Ireland

 Following completion of the Glendalough excavations, Arts Study Abroad students are required to select a range of modules from our undergraduate pathways.
 An academic mentor will be appointed for each student, assisting them in selecting the modules most appropriate to their requirements.
 The archaeology program consists of individual modules, comprising lectures, practicals, laboratory work, seminars, fi eldwork and fi eldtrips to major archaeological monuments and landscapes, all taught by leading international researchers.
 The assessment varies between the modules and may include individual and/or group assignments, presentations, reports, quizzes and portfolios.

 All incoming Arts Study Abroad students can join us in our training excavations at Glendalough, Co.
-Wicklow in 22nd August - 2nd September 2016.
+Wicklow in August each year.
 The excavations focus on a major medieval monastic complex, set deep within a remote valley in the beautiful Wicklow Mountains, and seek to understand the development and character of the monastic landscape and the long term settlement history of the region.
 This module includes the two weeks of fi eld training, supplemented by laboratory work and reports during the following semester (Semester One, 10 credit module).
-The fi eldschool takes place before the start of semester, and will provide incoming Arts Study Abroad students with a friendly introduction to the School of Archaeology and a chance to work alongside their new classmates.
+The fieldschool takes place before the start of semester, and will provide incoming Arts Study Abroad students with a friendly introduction to the School of Archaeology and a chance to work alongside their new classmates.
 Accommodation is available in Dublin, and transport is provided each day.

 These are some of the testimonials that our previous students have written about the Glendalough Archaeological Fieldschool: